Unit01-TestType/otter/README.md

 Otter provides tools to help create real-world custom maps and scenarios in OpenTTD.
 Otter takes a GIS approach to custom map-making in OpenTTD.
 GIS knowledge is not required to use the tools in otter, but having a firm grasp of GIS concepts and software will help to unlock the full potential of otter in your map-making workflows.
-Much otter revolves around data transformations of real-world coordinates into game-grid coordinates.
+Much of otter revolves around data transformations of real-world coordinates into game-grid coordinates.

 Otter utilizes [Bother by Bunyura](https://github.com/bunburya/bother) to provide a pure pythonic method of downloading